 Patricia Baquedano-López examines the intersection of language, race, and education.
 A strand of her research focuses on Indigenous Latinx students and examines processes and practices of settler colonialism in education.
 Her current project is funded by a grant from UC MEXUS-CONACyT (with Adriana Cruz-Manjarrez, University of Colima) and centers on transnational displacements, processes of return migration, and education in the Maya diaspora Yucatan-California.
 The project brings together collaborators from the Mexican Migration Project and Instituto Nacional de Antropología e Historia (INAH) in Mexico.
-This project builds on Professor Baquedano-López's three-year ethnographic study funded by the Spencer Foundation addressing the educational experiences of Indigenous Maya students and families in California schools.
-Prof. Baquedano-López is Associate Editor of the new journal Language, Culture, and Society (John Benjamins).
+This project builds on Professor Baquedano-López's three-year ethnographic study funded by the Spencer Foundation examining the educational experiences of Indigenous Maya students and families in California schools.
+Prof. Baquedano-López is a co-founding editor of the new journal Language, Culture, and Society (John Benjamins).

 Interest and Professional Affiliations